mkitt/nodelint.tmbundle/README.md

 *You'll need to manually update your bundle to stay current down the road if you go this route.*

-## TextMate Global Settings ##
+## TextMate Global Settings

-Once you have the bundle installed, under the `Support/bin/` folder lives the barebones latest of [nodelint][nodelint].
+Once you have the bundle installed, under the `Support/bin/` folder lives the submodule to [nodelint][nodelint].
 I'd suggest leaving this alone and let [nodelint][nodelint] live it's life, there are plenty other places you can affect configurations.
-If you feel the need to adjust how [nodelint][nodelint] works, please fork that repository and ask [Tav][tav] or [myself][mkitt] for a pull request there.
+If you feel the need to adjust how [nodelint][nodelint] works, please fork that repository and ask [Tav][tav] for a pull request there.

 Within `Support/conf/` there are 3 files which you can alter.
 These files are generally what the bundle will read when running [nodelint][nodelint] validations: